Troubleshooting latency issues in Amazon DynamoDB

 SuccessfulRequestLatency

-metric, and check the average latency to see if it’s
+metric, and check the average latency and median

-related to DynamoDB.
-Some variability in the reported SuccessfulRequestLatency
+in the reported SuccessfulRequestLatency

-normal, and occasional spikes (particularly in the Maximum
+(particularly in the Maximum

-not be cause for concern.
+cause for concern.
 However, if the Average

-statistic shows a sharp
+statistic or p50 (median) shows a

-items versus 100 items).
+query (10 items versus 100 items).

 If necessary, consider opening a support case with Amazon Web Services Support, and continue to assess any available fall-back options for your application (such as evacuation of a Region if you have a multi-Region architecture) according to your runbooks.
 You should log request IDs for slow requests for providing these IDs to Amazon Web Services Support when you open a support case.